 About TVP aka TSP or Soy Meat or Soya Chunks

 You should be able to find TVP/TSP in a well-stocked grocery, or in the bulk bins of natural food stores.
 It’s inexpensive.
-I paid about $4 Canadian for a 10 oz (283 gram) bag, which is about 11 servings.
+We paid about $4 Canadian for a 10 oz (283 gram) bag, which is about 11 servings.

 Using Meat in Your Lettuce Wraps